AlexParamonov/processor/README.md

 `start`, `finish`, `error(exception)` and `finalize`.

-This methods are called if Data Processor started and successfully finished. `error` method is called if unprocessed errors happend during processig. `finalize` is called in any case allowing you to gracefully finalize a processing.
+This methods are called if Data Processor started and successfully finished. `error` method is called if unprocessed errors happened during processing. `finalize` is called in any case allowing you to gracefully finalize a processing.

 See `Processor::Example::Migration` for example (`example/migration.rb`).